JohanVanslembrouck/corolib/studies/rvo/README.md

-# On the use of return value optimization (RVO)
+# On the use of (named) return value optimization

-The test applications in this directory investigate whether various compilers use return value optimization in a reliable and consistent way, and if not, how we can deal with this.
+The test applications in this directory investigate whether various compilers use (named) return value optimization in a reliable and consistent way, and if not, how we can deal with this.

 ## Definition